 Western Asset examines recent trends in the muni bond market and provides its outlook about conditions ahead.

-- Meanwhile, high yield municipal bonds outperformed investment grade bonds as the Bloomberg Barclays High Yield Municipal Index posted a return of +0.45% in April and was up +1.03% for the year.
+- High yield municipal bonds outperformed investment grade bonds as the Bloomberg Barclays High Yield Municipal Index posted a return of +0.35% in July and was up +4.03% for the year.

-Revenue bonds outperformed G.O. bonds in all periods shown below
+Revenue bonds outperformed G.O. bonds for the 12-month period, but lagged slightly in the other periods shown

 Muni issuance: 2018 vs. 2017